 The application was notified in accordance with Inner West Comprehensive Development Control Plan (DCP) 2016 for Ashbury, Ashfield, Croydon, Croydon Park, Haberfield, Hurlstone Park and Summer Hill for a period of 14 days to surrounding properties.
+A total of two (2) submissions were received, however one of these submissions incorporated a petition with 27 signatures.

-In response to this notification one (1) submission with 27 signatures as a petition was received.
-The submissions raised the following concerns which are discussed under the respective headings below:
+In addition to the above issues, the submissions raised the following concerns which are discussed under the respective headings below:

-Issue: Streetscape

-The proposed building design has been assessed by Council against the good Comment:

-design controls within the DCP and the AEP panel.
-Both assessments have found the proposal to be out of context with the streetscape and have as such recommended refusal.
+- Issue: Impact to Streetscape - Comment: The proposed building design has been assessed by Council against the good design controls within the DCP and the AEP panel.
+Both assessments have found the proposal to be out of context with the streetscape and have as such recommended refusal. - Issue: Safety concerns regarding the basement Comment: The proposed basement entrance and exit and layout has been assessed by Council's Development Engineer, who outlined no objection to the proposed basement design.
+Should the proposal be approved then appropriate conditions regarding compliance with relevant Australian Standards will be recommended for the consent.

-Issue: Safety Concerns

-Comment: The application is currently recommended for refusal.
-Should the proposal be approved then appropriate conditions regarding compliance with the BCA will be imposed as a condition of consent.
-Compliance with this condition will ensure that the development meets safety requirements.

-Non-compliance with Development Standards Issue:

-Comment: The proposed non-compliance with development standards has been assessed within the body of the report.
-The variations are not supportable and the proposal is recommended for refusal.
+Issue:Inadequate Access and ParkingComment:The proposed rate of parking and access for servicing has been assessed above.
+The current design is considered not to be supportable and is recommended for refusal.

-Inadequate Parking and Access Issue:

-The proposed variation to car parking has been assessed within the body of the Comment:

-report.
-The proposed parking variation is not supported and the proposal is recommended for refusal.
+Issue: Already sufficient amount of hotels/serviced apartments

+Comment: The number of existing development types is not a matter for consideration under the EPA Act 1979 and as such cannot be considered during an assessment of an application.

-Issue: Loss of Privacy/ Overlooking
+Issue: Loss of Privacy and Amenity